 |Proposed Rate Effective April 1, 2023||$2.259 / 1000 litres||No Change|

-This is not a request we are making lightly; we are acutely aware of the impact that this has on our customers; however, we are at a critical point that requires the utility to submit a rate application to avoid further operating deficits
+This request was not made lightly; we are acutely aware of the impact that this has on our customers; however, we are at a critical point that required the utility to submit a rate application to avoid further operating deficits

 We are committed to meeting the demands of our customers by understanding how we can better serve them.
 That is why we are focused on providing customers with the tools and information they need to manage their accounts more effectively and efficiently.